-What are 2021’s best horror movies?
-Between theatrical releases and streaming services like Shudder, it’s been another strong year for ghoulish offerings.
+What are the best horror movies of 2021?
+Between theatrical releases and streaming services like Shudder, 2021 was another strong year for ghoulish offerings.
 Curious anthologies, body horror, and the Muppets have made for a wide range of scares throughout the year.

-Being firm devotees of everything ooky and spooky, we’ve gathered all the highlights of the past year thus far, so you can stay on top of the must-see horror movies.
+Being firm devotees of everything ooky and spooky, we’ve gathered all the highlights of the past year thus far, so you can stay on top of the best horror movies.
 Maybe you’d like something big-budget and cinematic?
 How about a family movie?
 Or something psychological and chilling?
-There’s always plenty to see if you know where to look, and we’re more than happy to lend a guiding hand.
+There’s always plenty to see among the new movies if you know where to look, and we’re more than happy to lend a guiding hand.

 What are the best horror movies of 2021?